 These objectives all contribute to our commitment to improve the health and well-being of the city's residents and workers and to help ensure Westminster is a place we can be proud to hand to our successors.
-The objectives also contribute to the delivery of three key themes in the council's ambition to make Westminster a City for All: homes and communities, a healthier and greener city, and opportunities for growth.
+The objectives also contribute to the delivery of three key themes in the council's ambition to make Westminster a Fairer Westminster Strategy ambitions, namely Fairer Housing, Fairer Environment and Fairer Economy City for All: homes and communities, a healthier and greener city, and opportunities for growth.
 The success of the Plan will be monitored against these objectives.

-Increase the stock of highquality housing and provide variety in terms of size, type and tenure to meet need and promote mixed and inclusive communities, with a clear focus on affordability and family homes.
+Increase the stock of high-quality housing and provide variety in terms of size, type and tenure to meet need and promote mixed and inclusive communities, with a clear focus on affordability and family homes.

-- Enhance connections by improving options for cycling, walking, leisure, sport and play, whilst prioritising pedestrians and improving the interchange between transport modes and incorporating innovative solutions to manage the highway network. - Improve quality of life, climate resilience and tackle environmental challenges by protecting, enhancing, expanding our valuable network of parks and open spaces. - Improve air quality, minimise noise and other polluting impacts, and reduce carbon and water demands by minimising detrimental impacts from development.
+- Enhance connections by improving options for cycling, walking, leisure, sport and play, whilst prioritising pedestrians and improving the interchange between transport modes and incorporating innovative solutions to manage the highway network.

+- Improve quality of life,

+climate resilience and tackle

+environmental challenges

+by protecting, enhancing,

+expanding our valuable network

+of parks and open spaces.

+- Improve air quality, minimise noise and other polluting impacts, and reduce carbon and water demands by minimising detrimental impacts from development.